 Whether you are a complete beginner or a native speaker, you will find a rich selection of French language and literature courses that are appropriate to your level and interests.

-The French major, honours, and minor programs are designed to enhance students’ active communication skills and develop their appreciation of Francophone culture and literature, including those in Canada, France, Africa, and the Caribbean.
+The French major, honours, and minor programs—taught in French—are designed to enhance students’ active communication skills and develop their appreciation of Francophone culture and literature, including those in Canada, France, Africa, and the Caribbean.

 After developing French language proficiency for practical uses such as traveling, students can progress to exploring French literature and the evolution of the language as it evolved from Latin in the years of complex life in Medieval France.